Raquel Rutledge

-Rutledge and two colleagues published an investigation in 2021 revealing the disproportionate risk facing Black renters in Milwaukee's most economically burdened neighborhoods and how officials were doing little to fix the problem.
-The team hired its own electrical inspector to do what the city was not and found in a statistically valid study that as many as 80% of the residents in the area were living in housing with an elevated risk of electrical fire.
+Rutledge led an investigation in 2021 revealing the disproportionate risk facing Black renters in Milwaukee's most economically burdened neighborhoods and how officials were doing little to fix the problem.
+Reporters hired an electrical inspector to do what the city was not and found in a statistically valid study that as many as 80% of the residents in the area were living in housing with an elevated risk of electrical fire.
 The "Wires and Fires" series was honored as a 2022 finalist for the Pulitzer Prize for Public Service.
 It also was a Goldsmith Prize for Investigative Reporting finalist and won honors from Investigative Reporters and Editors and Society of Professional Journalists.

 Rutledge was a Visiting Distinguished Professor at the University of Arkansas Center for Ethics in Journalism in fall 2021.

+In 2022, Rutledge and Ken Armstrong, an investigative reporter from ProPublica, published 'The Landlord and Tenant,' which revealed two systems of justice — one for wealthy landlords and another for poor renters — that collided in a horrific fire in Milwaukee.
+The work was honored as best feature by the American Society of Magazine Editors and the Dart Award for Excellence in Coverage of Trauma.